Coast Guard holds 10th edition of search, rescue exercise off Chennai coast | Business

 - India

-The Coast Guard on Sunday held a national maritime search and rescue exercise off Chennai coast.
-The exercise is the 10th edition of the Coast Guard that is being organised by the National Maritime Search and Rescue Board.
-A total of 24 observers from 16 foreign nations took part in the exercise in the Bay of Bengal.
-The theme of the 10th edition is 'Capacity Building Towards Marine Passenger Safety,' official sources said.
+The Coast Guard on Sunday conducted the bi-annual national maritime search and rescue exercise (SAREX-22) off Chennai coast.
+The exercise is the 10th edition of the Coast Guard that is being organised by the National Maritime Search and Rescue Board and Coast Guard being the nodal agency for search and rescue operation.
+A total of 24 observers from 16 foreign nations took part in the exercise held under the theme 'Capacity Building Towards Marine Passenger Safety,'.
+Defence secretary Ajay Kumar had inaugurated the exercise which saw participation of 16 Coast Guard ships, six aircraft, one naval ship, one Advanced Light Helicopter of the navy and another helicopter belonging to the Air Force, an official release said.

-''Two mass rescue contingencies were simulated - one involving a passenger vessel and the other one with a passenger aircraft,'' they said.
+During the exercise, new-age technology such as remote controlled lifebuoy was demonstrated on the Bay of Bengal.
+Two contingencies were planned and conducted in which a simulated distress situation onboard a passenger vessel 'Swarajdweep' was conducted while the second contingency was rescuing passengers from a civilian aircraft which was ditched, the release said.

+One tug boat from Chennai Port Trust and another from the Customs department also involved in the two contingencies, the release said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)